-3022.1003-7 Questions concerning applicability of the Act.
+3022.1003-7 Questions concerning applicability of the Service Contract Labor Standards statute.

 Contracting officers may request written or oral advice from the Component labor attorney.
 Any Component requests or questions to the Administrator, Wage and Hour Division shall be submitted in writing with a copy provided to the Director, Acquisition Policy and Legislation Branch, Policy and Acquisition Workforce, Office of the Chief Procurement Officer.